terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

 2. Once the node group security group(s) have been removed, you can update your module definition to specify the `v19.x` version of the module
 3. Run `terraform init -upgrade=true` to update your configuration and pull in the v19 changes
 4. Using the documentation provided above, update your module definition to reflect the changes in the module from `v18.x` to `v19.x`.
 You can utilize `terraform plan` as you go to help highlight any changes that you wish to make.
 See below for `terraform state mv ...` commands related to the use of `iam_role_additional_policies`.
 If you are not providing any values to these variables, you can skip this section.
-5. Once you are satisifed with the changes and the `terraform plan` output, you can apply the changes to sync your infrastructure with the updated module definition (or vice versa).
+5. Once you are satisfied with the changes and the `terraform plan` output, you can apply the changes to sync your infrastructure with the updated module definition (or vice versa).

 ### Diff of Before (v18.x) vs After (v19.x)